pattichis/projects/Anaconda-installation-notes.md

-# Install Anaconda with OpenCV
+# Install Anaconda with Scikit Learn and OpenCV

 Consult the official PyTorch installation instructions from `GET STARTED`.
 This is currently given at [PyTorch Get Started